QuantEcon/lecture-source-py/source/rst/smoothing.rst

 In the graph on the left, for the same sample path of nonfinancial income :math:`y_t`, notice that

-*  consumption is constant when there are complete markets, but it takes a random walk in the incomplete markets version of the model
+*  consumption is constant when there are complete markets, but it takes a random walk in the incomplete markets version of the model.

-*  the consumer's debt oscillates between two values that are functions of the Markov state in the complete markets model, while the consumer's debt drifts in a "unit root" fashion in the incomplete markets economy
+*  the consumer's debt oscillates between two values that are functions of the Markov state in the complete markets model, while the consumer's debt drifts in a "unit root" fashion in the incomplete markets economy.